croservices/cro/docs/reference/cro-http-client.md

 The response will be provided as a `Cro::HTTP::Response` object.
 It will be produced as soon as the request headers are available; the body may not yet have been received.

+To set a base URL for every client's request, base URL can be passed to `Cro::HTTP::Client` instance as `base-uri` argument.

+    my $client = Cro::HTTP::Client.new(base-uri => "http://persistent.url.com");
+    await $client.get('/first');   # http://persistent.url.com/first
+    await $client.get('/another'); # http://persistent.url.com/another

+## Error handling

-By default, errors (4xx and 5xx status codes) will result in an exception that does the `X::Cro::HTTP::Error` role, which has a `response` property containing the `Cro::HTTP::Response` object.
+By default, error responses (4xx and 5xx status codes) will result in an exception that does the `X::Cro::HTTP::Error` role.
+Such exceptions have a `response` property containing the `Cro::HTTP::Response` object.

     my $resp = await Cro::HTTP::Client.delete($product-url);